-2.2.6 Management of Investigation Derived Waste
+2.2.11 Management of Investigation Derived Waste

-IDW will be containerized in Department of Transportation (DOT)-approved 55-gallon drums and/or roll-off containers.
+IDW will be containerized in DOT-approved 55-gallon drums, roll-off containers and/or holding tanks.
 The drums will be sealed at the end of each workday and labeled with the date, the well or boring number(s), the type of waste (i.e., drill cuttings, development water or purge water) and the name of a point-of-contact.
-Soil samples collected from the test pit area will be used for waste characterization of soils, because such data would be biased towards areas expected to be the most contaminated.
+Soil samples collected from soil borings will be used for waste characterization of soils, because such data would be biased towards areas that are expected to be most contaminated.
 Notwithstanding, additional waste characterization soil samples will be collected, if warranted.
-Grab samples will be collected from drums containing spent decontamination fluids for waste characterization of liquids.
+Grab samples will be collected from drums and/or holding tanks containing well development and purge water for waste characterization of liquids.
 The samples will be analyzed for TCLP VOCs, TCLP SVOCs, TCLP metals, PCBs, TPH, ignitability, corrosivity, reactivity, and total cyanide.
 The drums will be labeled "pending analysis" until laboratory data are available.
 The IDW will be disposed of or treated according to applicable local, state and federal regulations.

 Con Edison's requirements for the management of IDW will be followed.
 This includes storing drums on pallets in a bermed or secondarily contained area lined with a minimum of 6-mil plastic sheeting.
-The drums will be stored in a designated area with appropriate signage and labeling.
+The drums will be stored in a secured, roped-off area with appropriate signage and labeling.
 In addition, only Con Edison-approved transporters and disposal facilities will be used.

-Sampling equipment will be decontaminated between sample locations by pressure washing or manual washing using a non-phosphate detergent solution followed by a rinse of potable water.
+Sampling equipment will be decontaminated between sampling locations by pressure washing or manual washing using a non-phosphate detergent solution followed by a rinse of potable water.
 Decontamination will be conducted in accordance with the procedures outlined in the FSP (Appendix B).
-Solid waste, including excavated soils with NAPL (if encountered), will be contained in clean opentopped 55-gallon DOT-approved steel drums or a roll-off container.
-Decontamination water will be containerized in clean closed-top 55-gallon DOT-approved steel drums.
+Drill cuttings (generated during well installation) will be contained in clean open-topped 55-gallon DOT-approved steel drums or a roll-off container.
+Well development and decontamination water will be containerized in clean closed-top 55-gallon DOT-approved steel drums.

-2.2.7 Equipment Decontamination
+2.2.12 Equipment Decontamination